Dylan-Grove/form-monkey/README.md

 When multiple types are specified, the tool will randomly choose one type for each submission.

+### SQL Injection Settings

+When using SQL Injection mode, you can customize the testing behavior:

+- `test_all_fields`: Whether to test all form fields or stop after finding a vulnerability
+- `max_attempts_per_field`: Limit the number of payloads to test per field (0 = test all)
+- `payload_categories`: Categories of SQL injection payloads to test:
+  - `basic`: Simple SQL injection tests like `' OR '1'='1'`
+  - `error`: Error-based SQL injection techniques
+  - `time`: Time-based SQL injection tests
+  - `stacked`: Tests for stacked queries (multiple statements)
+  - `complex`: More advanced SQL injection patterns
+  - `nosql`: NoSQL injection patterns
+  - `xss`: SQL injection combined with XSS
+  - `encoding`: URL-encoded SQL injection tests

 ## Usage

 ### Running with Docker